jsoref/hashicorp-packer/website/source/docs/builders/googlecompute.html.md

 ### Windows

-A Windows startup script can only be provided via the 'windows-startup-script-cmd' instance creation `metadata` field.
+A Windows startup script can only be provided via the `windows-startup-script-cmd` instance creation `metadata` field.
 The builder will *not* wait for a Windows startup script to terminate.
 You have to ensure that it finishes before the instance shuts down.

 ### Logging

-Startup script logs can be copied to a Google Cloud Storage (GCS) location specified via the 'startup-script-log-dest' instance creation `metadata` field.
+Startup script logs can be copied to a Google Cloud Storage (GCS) location specified via the `startup-script-log-dest` instance creation `metadata` field.
 The GCS location must be writeable by the credentials provided in the builder config's `account_file`.

 ## Gotchas